iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 5 reviews"/>
 </p>

+> EVERYONE, Doctors, nurses, ALL STAFF were top notch. i would recommend to everyone.
+Thank you all healthcare professionals for EVERYTHING you have been doing.
+PHENOMENAL JOB.
+I truly appreciate it<br> :date: __2020-12-13 15:49:33__

+> Easy to use and very convenient.<br> :date: __2020-12-07 15:06:58__

+> Real easy and quick<br> :date: __2020-12-05 16:34:30__

 > Convenient to be at home bc I'm very sick and likely contagious.<br> :date: __2020-12-04 21:29:12__

 > Very easy to use.<br> :date: __2020-12-03 20:23:03__